Oxycodone Addiction: Getting The Treatment One Needs

-- Psychological support is only a few times a week; then you become reliant on family and friends to do the rest
+- Psychological support is only a few times a week; then patients become reliant on family and friends to do the rest

 Starting Right Now

-It is vital that if recognize your oxycodone addiction signs, or any other drug then you take an immediate stance.
-If you promise yourself you will stop tomorrow, then that is simply another day of addiction that makes it more difficult to quit.
-By stopping immediately, you give yourself a much higher chance of successfully detoxing from drugs and making a lasting recovery.
+It is vital that if the person revognizes oxycodone addiction signs, or any other drug they should take an immediate stance.
+If they promise themselves to stop tomorrow, then that is simply another day of addiction that makes it more difficult to quit.
+By stopping immediately, there is a much higher chance of successfully detoxing from drugs and making a lasting recovery.

-Ending your addiction will allow you to revel in the physical and psychological benefits that a drug-free life brings.
-You will feel fresher every day and increasingly ready for whatever comes your way.
-Instead of waking up nauseous, lethargic and moody, you will feel upbeat and energetic.
-Both you and those around you will feel the benefits of your drug-free life, so starting your recovery now is the perfect way to rebuild relationships and friendships.
+Ending addiction will allow to revel in the physical and psychological benefits that a drug-free life brings.
+Patients will feel fresher every day and increasingly ready for whatever comes their way.
+Instead of waking up nauseous, lethargic and moody, they will feel upbeat and energetic.

 - Bloomquist E. R. The addiction potential of oxycodone (Percodan).
 Califfornia Mededicine.
 1963; 99(2): 127–130. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1515192/.